ManatiCR/manati-vm/README.md

 Manatí VM
 ========================

-This is a VM that contains some scripts and config files used for different deploys using vagrant+ansible playbooks.
+This is a lamp/lemp development machine.

 ## Requirements